docker/extensions-sdk/docs/design/design-guidelines.md

 # Design Guidelines

 At Docker, we aim to build tools that integrate into a user's existing workflows rather than requiring them to adopt new ones.
 To that end, we strongly recommend that you follow these guidelines when building extensions.
+We will be reviewing and approving your Marketplace publication based on these requirements.

 ## Build a consistent experience with Docker Desktop.
 Use the [Docker Material UI Theme](https://www.npmjs.com/package/@docker/docker-mui-theme) and the [Docker Extensions Styleguide](https://www.figma.com/file/U7pLWfEf6IQKUHLhdateBI/Docker-Design-Guidelines?node-id=1%3A28771) to ensure that your extension feels like it is part of Docker Desktop to create a seamless experience for users.